 We included 13 trials (15 references) and one OLE assessing at least one comparator of interest in the chronic migraine population.
-Four RCTs,34-37 one crossover trial,38 and one OLE133 were included for onabotulinum toxin A versus placebo, two RCTs for onabotulinum toxin A versus topiramate,^{39,134} and one RCT for onabotulinum toxin A versus amitriptyline.135 Four RCTs (six publications) were included for topiramate versus placebo^{32,33,136-139} and one RCT compared topiramate and propranolol combination therapy to topiramate alone.140

-Appendix Tables D2 and D5 contain the key study design and baseline characteristics.
-Most trials were industry-funded, multi-centered trials conducted predominately in North America and Europe, except for three single-center trials including one conducted in Brazil (Magalhaes 2010).
+Four RCTs,34-37 one crossover trial,38 and one OLE136 were included for onabotulinum toxin A versus placebo, two RCTs for onabotulinum toxin A versus topiramate,^{39,137} and one RCT for onabotulinum toxin A versus amitriptyline.138 Four RCTs (six publications) were included for topiramate versus placebo^{32,33,139-142} and one RCT compared topiramate and propranolol combination therapy to topiramate alone.143 except for three single-center trials including one conducted in Brazil (Magalhaes 2010).
 All trials had a parallel design with a baseline phase followed by a randomized placebo-controlled phase, except for one randomized crossover trial of onabotulinum toxin A with a four-month pre-crossover period (Cady 2014).
 Eleven of the RCTs had a four-week baseline period, whereas one trial had an eight-week baseline period (Silvestrini 2003).
 Patients fulfilling specific chronic migraine criteria (ICHD first or second edition) during the baseline phase continued to the randomized phase.
 In PREEMPT 1 and 2, patients were required to provide headache diary data on at least 20 of the 28 days during baseline.
 Criteria related to compliance with a daily headache diary was not reported in the other trials.
 The randomized phase was between nine and 36 weeks, with two onabotulinum toxin A trials having open-label follow-up periods of a year.
 Overall, the trials included predominantly female patients living with migraine since their adolescence or early twenties.
 Where reported, the mean age ranged from 30 to 50 years, and mean monthly migraine days ranged from 10 to 25 days at baseline.
 Most trials did not allow concomitant use of preventive therapies, with the exception of Diener 2007 with approximately 14% of patients using concomitant preventive therapy at baseline.
 Freitag 2008 and Cady 2014 allowed concomitant preventive therapy but did not report the proportion of patients using it at baseline.